 - a Master degree or of a Licentiate degree (under the previous higher degrees system) from a Swiss University, or

 - a Swiss or foreign degree recognized as equivalent by the Graduate Studies Committee.

-To be admitted to the status of doctoral student, the candidate must have obtained a final score in the Master program of no less than 8 (on a 10-point scale).
+To be admitted to the status of doctoral student, the candidate must have obtained a final score in the Master programme of no less than 8 (on a 10-point scale).

 Applicants from outside Switzerland must send a certificate from their previous University demonstrating the equivalence of their Master score thesis to the above mentioned score criteria.